RintaDev5792/FunnyOS/README.md

 1. Rename the existing application `Launcher.pdx` to somthing else, like `StockLauncher.pdx`
 1. Drag the `Launcher.pdx` you created in step 1 into the `System` folder

+### Updating
+- If a new PlaydateOS version has released or you do not have the Explorer widget, follow the install instructions again.
+If you are staying on the same PlaydateOS version and the same device, you do not have to re-download the .pdos and .pdkey.
+- If you are using the Explorer widget, simply rename the new release from a .pdx to .fosl after unzipping it.
+Then transfer the file anywhere on your playdate, and install it with the Explorer widget.

 ## Setup
 Before any of these actions can be completed, run the launcher on-device after installing.